~Kapitel des Vogels~

-She passed by a crowd of people - or to be specific, animals that walked and talked.
-Ahiru couldn't help but overhear the animated group chatting among one another as she dashed past them.
+She passed by a crowd of people—or to be specific, animals that walked and talked.
+Ahiru couldn't help but overhear the animated group chatting amongst one another as she dashed past them.

-"So the Prince and Princess are returning home to their kingdom tomorrow, is that right?" a fox said.
+"So tomorrow the Prince and Princess are returning home to our kingdom, is that right?" a fox said.

-"Kinkan Town is where the Princess grew up, and where the Prince and Princess met!" an elephant said.
-"Imagine, a world where animals don't talk, magic is rare, and life is told in stories - such a curious place indeed!
+"Kinkan Town is where the Princess grew up, and where the Prince and Princess first met!" an elephant said.
+"Imagine, a world where animals don't talk, magic is rare, and life is told in stories—such a curious place this is indeed!
 Aren't you excited?"

 Up ahead, she could see a familiar purple and blonde haired pair.